wizeline/wize-docs/interview-process/engineers/questions/parenthesis.md

 ```

 ## Observations
 - How to solve it?
-Either recursion or using a stack.
+Two possible solutions for this problem are using recursion or using a stack.

 ## Possible Solutions
 ```python